Skip to main content

 security.credentials_schemaVault contractWhich credentials the app expects, with typed fields

-The first three layers compose.
-A call passes only if every layer says yes.
-Capabilities catch wrong actions, the behaviour engine catches wrong patterns of use, the sandbox catches the case where the first two were bypassed by a bug.
+The first two layers compose.
+A call passes only if both layers say yes.
+Capabilities catch wrong actions, the behaviour engine catches wrong patterns of use.

 What "security" actually means here